Exploring Bowen Park: A Natural Haven in Nanaimo's Heart

 And let's not forget about all the beautiful natural areas the park features.

-Following the river path into the park will take you to a beautiful waterfall and eventually the much-loved duck pond.
+Following the river path into the park will take you to a beautiful waterfall and, eventually, the much-loved duck pond.
 Continuing on this 2.5 km loop trail also brings you to a few brightly coloured totem poles lying on the ground.
-Signage explains the history of the carvings and their significance to the Snuneymuxw peoples.
+Signage explains the carvings' history and significance to the Snuneymuxw people.

-To further your walk, many offshoot trails are available that connect you to various aspects of the park.
+To further your walk, many offshoot trails connect you to various aspects of the park.

 Getting Around

-Millstream Parkway is a single-lane road covered by a beautiful canopy of trees that winds its way through the park.
-Whether driving or walking, this road gives you access to all the park has to offer, including the many free parking areas.
+Millstream Parkway is a single-lane road covered by a beautiful canopy of trees that winds through the park.
+Whether driving or walking, this road gives you access to all the park offers, including the many free parking areas.
 Directional signs within the park make it easy to find the area or activity you are seeking.

-If in doubt, here is a Map of Bowen Park, curtesy of the City of Nanaimo.
+If in doubt, here is a Map of Bowen Park, courtesy of the City of Nanaimo.

 While You Are There

-There are a few other great places to explore while you are in the general area, including the following.
+There are a few other great places to explore in the general area, including the following.

-To save this article for future use, please pin either one of these images on Pinterest:
+To save this article for future use, please pin this image on Pinterest:

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.